Renault Captur E-TECH hybrid range, MPG, CO2 & charging

 On paper, however, the E-TECH is the most efficient car in the Captur range – but then again, it does cost more to buy and insure than the petrol or diesel variants, so real-world overall savings will depend heavily on how much time you spend using pure-electric power, as well as your total mileage.
 It's worth doing the sums to figure this out.
 It's a no-brainer for company-car users, however.

 Renault Captur E-TECH hybrid range, MPG & CO2 emissions

-The Captur E-TECH returns a claimed 177 to 188mpg – impressive numbers that may not be entirely achievable in normal everyday driving.
+The Captur E-TECH returns a claimed 177 to 188mpg and emits between 33 and 36g/km of CO2 depending on trim level – impressive numbers that may not be entirely achievable in normal everyday driving.
 However, keep the battery topped up and drive carefully and you should get somewhere close.
-A plug-in hybrid makes most sense if you regularly undertake shorter trips, and with its 30-mile range the Captur is on the more usable end of the spectrum.
+A plug-in hybrid makes most sense if you regularly undertake shorter trips, and with its 32-mile range the Captur is on the more usable end of the spectrum.
 Keep up with charging and you could feasibly not use a drop of fuel if your daily mileage is low.

 Renault supplies the Captur plug-in hybrid with a three-pin cable as standard that lets you charge from a normal domestic socket in four hours and 15 minutes.
 A Type 2 cable is also provided, along with a BP Chargemaster 7kW wallbox; the Captur's max charging speed is 3.7kW, however, so charging time is only cut to three hours.

 - 1VerdictDespite a lack of rivals, Renault thinks there’s a market for a small plug-in hybrid SUV; the Captur E-TECH promises a 32-mile electric range

 - 2Range, MPG, CO2 & charging - currently readingLow CO2 emissions, great fuel economy and a decent electric range make the Captur hybrid a strong choice